The Safety Mind Disclaimer

 Author’s Intent

-For me, safety is not about compliance alone.
-It is about deliverance, the ability to protect life, to preserve dignity, and to create environments where people can thrive.
+For me, safety is not compliance alone.
+It is the capacity to protect life, preserve dignity, and create conditions where people can work, decide, and return home safely.

 What This Work Is (and Is Not)

-• A philosophy: a way of understanding safety as a whole, not a manual of laws or regulations.
+• A philosophy of safety psychology, not a regulatory manual

-• An authored voice: original, reflective, and unapologetically subjective.
+• An original voice; reflective, intentional, and unapologetically subjective

-• A black and white theory supported by endless case studies.
+• A technical theory supported by exhaustive case studies

 The Latitude of Authorship

-What if safety was not about rules, but about the way we think?
+What if safety is not defined by rules alone, but by the way we think?

-This is the question that drives The Safety Mind.
-It is not a question with one answer, but a question that opens a path.
+This question sits at the core of The Safety Mind.
+It is not a question with a single answer.
+It is a question that establishes a path.

 Closing Note